samuel-jimenez/GramEditor/docs/src/languages/tailwindcss.md

 ### Prettier Plugin

-Zed supports Prettier out of the box, which means that if you have the [Tailwind CSS Prettier plugin](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) installed, adding it to your Prettier configuration will make it work automatically:
+Tehanu supports Prettier out of the box, which means that if you have the [Tailwind CSS Prettier plugin](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) installed, adding it to your Prettier configuration will make it work automatically:

 ```json [settings]
 // .prettierrc